vincmazet/bip/_sources/segmentation/histogram.md

 ## Binary thresholding

-A very simple method of segmentation consists in associating with each pixel of the image $f$ a binary number which depends on the intensity of the pixels and on a threshold (french: _seuil_) $T$:
+A very simple method of segmentation consists in associating with each pixel of the image $f$ a binary number which depends on the intensity of the pixels and on a threshold (French: _seuil_) $T$:

 $$
   g(m,n) =